Our climb teams come and go, they are formed and disbanded, but we always reconnect.

 See you Dirk"

-(Note: Lhotse, 4th highest, is the twin-brother-peak of Everest, they share the same south route until Camp3, but it's all-hell to Lhotse peak from there on).
+(Note: Lhotse, 4th highest, is the twin-brother-peak of Everest, they share the same south route until Camp3, but it's all-hell to Lhotse peak from there on).__________________

+Pete after giving his (post-climb) speech to 700 people.
+He climbed Cho Oyu for a Cause, supporting 'Beyond Blue' foundation - it's an awareness campaign on depression illness now common in Australia.
+He's the 20th Australian to hv climbed Cho Oyu.
 "G'day mate!!
 Great to hear from you.
 Ok, I will get the One shot DVD to you.
 Hey mate, I gave that speech last night and you got quite a few mentions, particularly your feat at being the first ever in the Philippines to climb above 8000 and summit.
 Everyone was pretty blown away.

 Talk soon,